 - Unlock unequalled productivity from the field to the office

 By utilizing real-time data in the field, management in the office knows exactly what work has been done in real-time, enabling them to dynamically monitor throughput and proactively keep teams moving.
 The data consistency also negates the need for manual invoicing at end-of-day, which is demonstrated to reduce contractor invoicing times from 3 hours a day to under 15 minutes, freeing up resources to focus on value-adding activities.

 - Maximize investment and integration of existing project systems

 Render improves data quality and seamlessly integrates with existing master scheduling, work order, and finance systems, removing the need for error-prone end-user spreadsheets and delivers simple and configurable insights and dashboards for all stakeholders.

 Technology has come a long way and the willingness to embrace digital tools to realise efficiencies and deliver more effective user experiences is high.

 To shake the status quo, project leaders in network deployment can effect change by communicating why innovation is important and how the adoption of Digital Network Construction practices can dramatically reduce project cost and completion timelines.

-In order to move at pace towards 5G and bring forward the economic advantages afforded by unconstrained levels of data connectivity, the prohibitive costs of large-scale fibre deployments need to be eliminated.
+In order to move at pace towards 5G and bring forward the economic advantages afforded by unconstrained levels of data connectivity, the prohibitive costs of large-scale fiber deployments need to be eliminated.
 It’s time to harness the power of today’s technology to eliminate waste from network design and construction so future rollouts are no longer constrained by cost